 Another factor impacting legal requirements is the type of property being rented:

-• Single-Family Rentals: Fire extinguishers may not be required by law.
-Tenants should inquire about them proactively.
+- Single-Family Rentals: Fire extinguishers might not be mandated by legal requirements.
+Tenants ought to ask about them proactively.

 Local Fire Codes